<?xml version="1.0" encoding="UTF-8"?>

 <li>Always be ready for your &quot;prime time&quot;: community investments build toward big moments like centennials, championships, or global events.</li>

-</ol><p>Special Guest: Renee McKenney.</p><p>Sponsored By:</p><ul><li><a rel="nofollow" href="https://sitehunt.io">Sitehunt</a>: <a rel="nofollow" href="https://sitehunt.io">If your property data is scattered or out of date, you're losing projects.
+</ol><p>Special Guest: Renee McKenney.</p><p>Sponsored By:</p><ul><li><a rel="nofollow" href="https://sitehunt.io">Sitehunt</a>: <a rel="nofollow" href="https://sitehunt.io">Sitehunt is industrial site selection software for economic developers.

-Schedule a demo today!</a></li></ul><p>Links:</p><ul><li><a title="Renee McKenney, CDME | LinkedIn" rel="nofollow" href="https://www.linkedin.com/in/renee-mckenney-cdme-6287449/">Renee McKenney, CDME | LinkedIn</a></li><li><a title="Visit Tulsa, OK" rel="nofollow" href="https://www.visittulsa.com/">Visit Tulsa, OK</a></li><li><a title="Video: Tulsa Regional Tourism President Renee McKenney talks PGA Championship returning to Tulsa for a 6th time | News | fox23.com" rel="nofollow" href="https://www.fox23.com/news/video-tulsa-regional-tourism-president-renee-mckenney-talks-pga-championship-returning-to-tulsa-for-a/video_064bf8d0-45c8-5397-850c-8f13eb74f4ba.html">Video: Tulsa Regional Tourism President Renee McKenney talks PGA Championship returning to Tulsa for a 6th time | News | fox23.com</a></li><li><a title="Building Beyond the Status Quo… - Dominate Your Day - Apple Podcasts" rel="nofollow" href="https://podcasts.apple.com/us/podcast/building-beyond-the-status-quo-with-renee/id1674219541?i=1000708580596">Building Beyond the Status Quo… - Dominate Your Day - Apple Podcasts</a></li><li><a title="Brand USA Celebrates Its First European Roadshow: The Great USA Road Trip | Brand USA" rel="nofollow" href="https://www.thebrandusa.com/media/newsroom/brand-usa-celebrates-its-first-european-roadshow-great-usa-road-trip">Brand USA Celebrates Its First European Roadshow: The Great USA Road Trip | Brand USA</a></li><li><a title="SavvyTulsa Tourism Ambassador Program Learning Module" rel="nofollow" href="https://tulsa.thinkific.com/courses/savvytulsa">SavvyTulsa Tourism Ambassador Program Learning Module</a></li><li><a title="Tulsa&#39;s Tourism Industry (SavvyTulsa Tourism Ambassador Program) - YouTube" rel="nofollow" href="https://www.youtube.com/watch?v=DVPFsE_noGg">Tulsa's Tourism Industry (SavvyTulsa Tourism Ambassador Program) - YouTube</a></li></ul>]]>
+Sitehunt automates industrial real estate research so you can respond to site selection inquiries in minutes instead of days.</a></li></ul><p>Links:</p><ul><li><a title="Renee McKenney, CDME | LinkedIn" rel="nofollow" href="https://www.linkedin.com/in/renee-mckenney-cdme-6287449/">Renee McKenney, CDME | LinkedIn</a></li><li><a title="Visit Tulsa, OK" rel="nofollow" href="https://www.visittulsa.com/">Visit Tulsa, OK</a></li><li><a title="Video: Tulsa Regional Tourism President Renee McKenney talks PGA Championship returning to Tulsa for a 6th time | News | fox23.com" rel="nofollow" href="https://www.fox23.com/news/video-tulsa-regional-tourism-president-renee-mckenney-talks-pga-championship-returning-to-tulsa-for-a/video_064bf8d0-45c8-5397-850c-8f13eb74f4ba.html">Video: Tulsa Regional Tourism President Renee McKenney talks PGA Championship returning to Tulsa for a 6th time | News | fox23.com</a></li><li><a title="Building Beyond the Status Quo… - Dominate Your Day - Apple Podcasts" rel="nofollow" href="https://podcasts.apple.com/us/podcast/building-beyond-the-status-quo-with-renee/id1674219541?i=1000708580596">Building Beyond the Status Quo… - Dominate Your Day - Apple Podcasts</a></li><li><a title="Brand USA Celebrates Its First European Roadshow: The Great USA Road Trip | Brand USA" rel="nofollow" href="https://www.thebrandusa.com/media/newsroom/brand-usa-celebrates-its-first-european-roadshow-great-usa-road-trip">Brand USA Celebrates Its First European Roadshow: The Great USA Road Trip | Brand USA</a></li><li><a title="SavvyTulsa Tourism Ambassador Program Learning Module" rel="nofollow" href="https://tulsa.thinkific.com/courses/savvytulsa">SavvyTulsa Tourism Ambassador Program Learning Module</a></li><li><a title="Tulsa&#39;s Tourism Industry (SavvyTulsa Tourism Ambassador Program) - YouTube" rel="nofollow" href="https://www.youtube.com/watch?v=DVPFsE_noGg">Tulsa's Tourism Industry (SavvyTulsa Tourism Ambassador Program) - YouTube</a></li></ul>]]>

 </itunes:summary>